A Kid-Friendly Summer Dinner

 This snack board is not only for dinner - it makes an easy lunch or even an afternoon snack.

-I'd love for you to try this kid-friendly meal idea, and let me know what you think below!
+I'd love for you to try this dinner idea, and let me know what you think below!

-For some snack ideas to add to your board, check out the best blood sugar friendly snacks and my favorite gluten free snacks.
+For some additional snack ideas for your board, check out the best blood sugar friendly snacks and my favorite gluten free snacks.